Vaughan-Esports/OverlayWriter/README.md

 ## Using Overlay Writer
 ### Setup
 1. Clone this repo
+2. In OBS/SLOBS select the `read from file` option for texts and select the appropriate file under the `textFiles` directory
-2. Navigate to the directory in your terminal
+3. Navigate to the directory in your terminal
+4. Edit your overlay away!

 ### Example Usage
 To change team 1's name to "The Better Team":  `ow w t1 "The Better Team"`